A new development is being proposed near Braden Woods and River Club in Manatee County. Rezoning must be approved before construction can begin.

 Mayor of Bradenton: firstname.lastname@example.org

-*** PLEASE SIGN AND CIRCULATE THE PETITIONS ***
+*** PLEASE SIGN AND CIRCULATE THE PETITION ***

-[PLEASE SIGN BOTH PETITIONS ONE TIME EACH]
+[PLEASE SIGN ONE TIME ONLY]